National Institute for Land and Infrastructure Management

 Landscape and Ecology Division.

-This is a report on the results of research conducted by the Greening and Ecology Laboratory in FY 2016 on the following topics.
+This is a report on the results of research conducted by the Landscape and Ecology Division in FY 2016 on the following topics.

 • Research on tree management and renewal